Mycangium: In stag beetles

 Mycangia of the stag beetles (Coleoptera: Lucanidae) were discovered in Japan only this century.
 This ovipositor-associated mycangium is located in a dorsal fold of the integument between the last two tergal plates of the adult females.
 It has been examined in many species.
 A female everts the mycangium for the first time soon after eclosion; this is to retrieve the symbionts left by the larva on the pupal chamber when it emptied its gut before pupating.
 Later, when ovipositing, she everts it to pass on the inoculum to the next generation.

+In stinkbugs

+The drab stinkbug, Megymenum gracilicorne, (Hemiptera: Dinidoridae) was found in 2025 to carry Cordyceps and Simplicillium fungii in the hind leg mycangia of females.
+The fungus is applied to eggs as they are laid, and it serves to protect the eggs from parasitoid wasps.